SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

 The line with “Hello World!” text is the “meat” of this example suite.
 It is what our `ProcessManager` (called `Console`) does in response to the `Print` command received from the `Client`.
 The text in between brackets is the name of the current computer user.
 The name was passed as the argument of the `Print` command.

+<p class="note">We opted to show a `ProcessManager` — instead of an `Aggregate` — because
+the console output is similar to an “External System”.
+Dealing with things like that is the job of Process Managers.
+We also want to highlight the importance of using this architecture pattern.</p>

 The output that follows is the logging produced by the `Client` class as it receives the `Printed` event from the server.

-Then the server shuts down concluding the example.
+Then, the server shuts down concluding the example.

 Now let's dive into the code.